IBM/cloud-native-starter/workshop/06-java-development.md

 ---
 ```

-# 2. Hands-on tasks - Replace the Node.js Authors microservice with a simple Java implementation
+# 2. Hands-on tasks - Replace the Node.js Authors microservice with a simple Java implementation <a name="lab-workshop"></a>

 ### 2.1 Gain access to your cluster